 Survey works

-To support the feasibility and planning of the Tyne Crossing Strategic Replacement project, our survey teams will be carrying out essential survey works along and around the River Tyne.
-These surveys will help us to understand more about the local environment and will inform the development of the preferred option for removing the existing overhead lines.
+To support the planning of the Tyne Crossing Strategic Replacement project, our survey teams are carrying out essential survey works along and around the River Tyne.
+These surveys will help us to understand more about the local environment and will inform the development of the proposals.
 You may notice our teams working in the area, including in the river, at various times.
 Please be assured all activities will be carried out safely and with minimal disruption.

 Frequently Asked Questions (FAQs)